 By Dan Opalach, PhD, and Jim Arney, PhD, Forest Biometrics Research Institute (FBRI)

-Forest Biometrics Research Institute (FBRI) has a unique program whereby their supporting organizations can request a site visit from Dr. Jim Arney, Dr. Dan Opalach, and Mr. Brock Purvis.
+Forest Biometrics Research Institute (FBRI) has a unique program whereby their supporting organizations can request a site visit from Dr. Jim Arney and Dr. Dan Opalach.
 One such site visit was requested by Mr. Tim Drake, Lone Rock’s Head Inventory Forester.
-Tim invited Jim, Dan, and Brock to inspect four Nelder plots that Tim installed five years ago on Lone Rock timberland in Jackson County, Oregon, close to the town of Butte Falls.
+Tim invited Jim and Dan to inspect four Nelder plots that Tim installed five years ago on Lone Rock timberland in Jackson County, Oregon, close to the town of Butte Falls.
 This site visit occurred on June 26, 2019.
 Also attending the woods tour on behalf of Lone Rock was Mr. Joe Newton, Lands Manager, and Mr. Mike Backen, Silviculturist.